 The Smart Living Challenge Zone, a new addition to the Aquarium, encourages visitors to think about their impact on the environment and to make environmentally responsible choices.
 These choices will not only help them save money, but also lower their consumption of water and energy, reduce their waste and enrich biodiversity.
-Stroll through the Penguin Exhibit to find the Challenge Zone as you exit towards the Ocean Basket Kelp Forest area.
+Stroll through the Penguin Exhibit to find the Challenge Zone as you exit towards the Basket Kelp Forest area.

 Welcome to the Smart Living Challenge Zone